 ESA's Copernicus Sentinel-5P satellite has been mapping air pollution across Europe and China, and the data shows a reduction in concentrations of nitrogen dioxide - such as that released by industry, vehicles and air travel - that coincide with lockdown measures imposed by governments across the world.

-The ESA satellite images represent concentrations of nitrogen dioxide from 14 to 25 March 2020, compared to average monthly concentrations from 2019.
+ESA satellite images below represent concentrations of nitrogen dioxide from 14 to 25 March 2020, compared to average monthly concentrations from 2019.

 "The nitrogen dioxide concentrations vary from day to day due to changes in the weather," says Henk Eskes, a scientist from the Royal Netherlands Meteorological Institute (KNMI), explaining why that specific date range was chosen.
 "Conclusions cannot be drawn based on just one day of data alone.

 "By combining data for a specific period of time, 10 days in this case, the meteorological variability partly averages out and we begin to see the impact of changes due to human activity."

 The Copernicus data could mean clearer skies for astronomers, as a reduction in nitrogen dioxide points to a correlative reduction in heavy industry, traffic and, perhaps most notably for astronomers and those who enjoy a spot of astrophotography, less air traffic leaving trails across the sky.

 Lockdown could also mean a reduction in light pollution from towns and cities, as office buildings close, evening traffic jams lessen and large-scale gatherings that would normally require extensive illumination are cancelled.

 But while the effects of the lockdown on air pollution are clear, it remains to be confirmed whether astronomers are truly seeing a notable benefit.

-Stargazing aside, ESA’s satellites will continue to monitor air pollution levels across Europe and the rest of the world over the coming weeks, providing even more data into the effects of the coronavirus shutdown on air quality.
+Stargazing aside, ESA's satellites continue to monitor air pollution levels across Europe and the rest of the world, providing even more data into the effects of the coronavirus shutdown on air quality.

 "The long-term cooperation between ESA and KNMI proves very valuable and shows the importance of complementary analyses by different partner organisations," says ESA’s Director of Earth Observation Programmes, Josef Aschbacher.